maxcutler/wp-xmlrpc-modernization/readme.txt

 * wp.getUsers - retrieve a list of users
 * wp.getProfile - retrieve information about the requesting user
 * wp.editProfile - edit the profile of the requesting user
+* wp.getRevisions - retrieve revisions for a specific post
+* wp.restoreRevision - restore a post revision

 3.4 Methods for pre-3.4 sites: